Braided cofree Hopf algebras and quantum multi-brace algebras: Braided algebras and braided coalgebras

 Let $(V,\sigma)$ be a braided vector space.
 For any $i,j\geq 1$, we denote and define $\beta:T(V)\underline{\otimes} T(V)\rightarrow T(V)\underline{\otimes} T(V)$ by requiring that $\beta_{ij}=T^\sigma_{\chi_{ij}}$ on $V^{\otimes i}\underline{\otimes} V^{\otimes j}$.
 For convenience, we denote by $\beta_{0i}$ and $\beta_{i0}$ the usual flip map.

-It is easy to see that $\beta$ is a braiding on $T(V)$ and $(T(V), m, \beta)$ is a YB algebra, where $m$ is the concatenation product.
-And $(T(V), m, \beta)$ has a sort of universal property in the category of YB algebras.
+It is easy to see that $\beta$ is a braiding on $T(V)$ and $(T(V), m, \beta)$ is a braided algebra, where $m$ is the concatenation product.
+The algebra $(T(V), m, \beta)$ has a sort of universal property in the category of braided algebras (see \cite{AMS}, Theorem 1.17 ).